 Many of these can be found in concept art recently released by PlayStation, depicting many of the settings and creatures that players will encounter during their expedition.
 The release of the images was accompanied by a mentions of Höðr, the son of the god Odin and goddess Frigg.
 The references to the character, given the complex mythology behind him, could allude to details behind God of War‘s narrative.

-There are also potential references to Norse mythology’s All-Father Odin, who was brought up in one episode of the developer’s The Lost Pages of Norse Myth podcast.
+There are also potential references to Norse mythology’s All-Father Odin, who was brought up in one episode of the developer’s The Lost Pages of Norse Myth podcast, with a more recent podcast teasing Thor, the God of Thunder, as a possible rival.
 New trailers from the game’s Lost Pages lore initiative additionally showcase a variety of the game’s creatures like Draugrs, Revenants, and Fire Trolls.

 Will God of War feature any Vikings?
 The original God of War trilogy featured the Greek Spartans fairly heavily.
 In fact, Kratos started out as one.
 Fans could reasonably assume from this that the next God of War‘s redirection toward Norse mythology would feature the respective warriors that were part of the culture, but this apparently isn’t the case.
 Game director Cory Barlog has revealed on Twitter that the game takes place before the time of Vikings, and therefore none will show up in the experience.